-What is it about the times we are living in that makes financial health so important?
+What is it about the times we are living in that make financial health and money management so important?

-As a result of the economic fallout of the COVID crisis, which continues each month, people may be experiencing changes in income, perhaps a temporary reduction in hours or pay, or other uncertainties.
+People may be experiencing changes in income, perhaps a temporary reduction in hours or pay, or other financial trouble.

-Many people are looking to understand how to manage monthly payments when relief ends, as well as how to handle any increases in consumer credit card balances.
+Many people are looking to understand how to manage monthly payments when relief ended, as well as how to handle any increases in consumer credit card balances.

 So the times we are living in, with all the uncertainty, make prioritizing monthly expenses important to get a solid footing on money management and financial health.